 A diet that helps people to maintain healthy blood sugar levels can include recipes as complex as a baked chicken empanada, or as straightforward as a chicken salad with strawberries.

-- three-cheese veggie sandwich
+- three-cheese vegetable sandwich

 - beans and greens soup

 - chicken breast, fajita vegetables, pumpkin seeds, and beans in lettuce cups with salsa

 - grilled vegetable sandwich on high-fiber bread

 - tomato, mozzarella, and chickpea salad